DDM-Lab/File_Download_ECC_Challenge/walkthrough/walkthrough.md

 If you've done everything correctly, you should see the recovered message containing the flag.

+1. Create a file named `download_challenge.txt` and copy/paste the Qualtrics information into this file.
-1. Upload `download_challenge.txt` to Qualtrics to receive credit for completing the challenge.
+2. Upload `download_challenge.txt` to Qualtrics to receive credit for completing the challenge.
-2. Submit the flag to Qualtrics.
+3. Submit the flag to Qualtrics.

 ## How the Attack Works